Marian Dougherty: Santa Clara University

-Club
+Club career

 Chicago Red Stars

 Dougherty played for Women's Professional Soccer side Chicago Red Stars from 2009 to 2010.
 During the team's first season, she started all 16 games, playing for a total of 1,310 minutes.
 During the 2010 season, she played the entirety of all 24 games, a total of 2,160 minutes, and scored one goal.

 Washington Freedom / magicJack

 In 2011, Dougherty signed with the Washington Freedom, who were later renamed magicJack under new ownership.
 She started in 19 of the 20 games she played for a total of 1,724 minutes.

 Portland Thorns FC

 In February 2013, Dougherty was selected by the Portland Thorns FC during the 2013 NWSL Supplemental Draft for the inaugural season of the National Women's Soccer League.
 She scored her first goal for the Thorns, and the Thorns' first ever home goal, during their first home match against Seattle Reign FC in front of 16,479 spectators.
 On November 16, 2013, Dougherty announced her retirement as a player.
 Post-retirement, she worked for Nike and provided color commentary for Thorns home games.